 You can download a membership form by clicking here or, if you would like further information on the Group and its activities, please send a request using the following form (please note that all fields are mandatory* – you may edit the ‘Message’ field if necessary).

 Eremophila Study Group FormSignup form for the Eremophila Study Group that sends a notification to the Study Group leader.

 The Study Group produces several informative newsletters each year documenting reports from members into cultivation issues in various climatic zones, propagation methods, natural occurrences of different species and information on Group meetings and excursions.
-The following newsletters are available for download (Note: These are in pdf format and will require a PDF Reader to view them.
-Free readers include Foxit Reader and Adobe Acrobat Reader).

 Most of the past Study Group Newsletters are provided here as an archive.
 Please note that these early Newsletters have been scanned in from a Compendium of Study Group Newsletters and the vagaries of the scanning system mean that some “Page 2’s” are blank – however all the newsletter text is there (page numbering also comes from that Compendium).

 The most recent Newsletters will be uploaded about a year in arrears, so that current Study Group members have privileged access to current content.

 Indexes are available for issues 1-100 of the Study Group newsletter but there are some gaps.